-What to Look for When Buying a Garbage Disposal
+What to Look for in a Garbage Disposal

 Garbage disposals come in a variety of horsepower, with the majority coming in at 0.5 or 0.75 horsepower.
 These will both work for most households.
 Low horsepower models can be rated at 0.33 horsepower, but you should be aware of the limitations of these garbage disposals when it comes to grinding up larger pieces of food.
 Disposals with the highest horsepower (those of 1 horsepower or more) are most commonly found in commercial kitchens and will be more than most home chefs need.
 Our "best high horsepower" pick, the Moen GXS75C Host Series 3/4 HP Continuous Feed Garbage Disposal, is able to handle tougher debris like banana peels, small fruit pits, and even small chicken bones.
 A higher horsepower garbage disposal means fewer clogs, but be wary of overfilling it.

 The garbage disposal chamber can be made of a strong corrosion-resistant polymer, galvanized steel, or stainless steel.
 All are made to work with the wear and tear of running a garbage disposal.
 It’s also important to know what the blade is made of to ensure that it holds up.
 These are often made of stainless steel.